 Akita Shoten, publishers of Adventure King magazine and Leiji Matsumoto’s Yamato manga, had another periodical fancifully named Playcomic, which angled for an adult readership.
 Out of the blue, just about a year after most people thought they’d seen the last of Yamato, Matsumoto wrote and drew a completely new Gaiden (side-story) that fit somewhere into the first series.

 What makes this all the more remarkable is that almost nothing else was happening with Yamato during that year.
-Yoshinobu Nishizaki had successfully engineered a 90-minute compilation movie retitled Space Cruiser Yamato, but it was marketed only to English-speaking audiences.
-Without any home video release to speak of, it had no chance of sparking new interest in Japan and the fan-based groundswell for a domestic version was still several months in the future.
+Yoshinobu Nishizaki was working on a compilation film retitled Space Cruiser Yamato, but it would be marketed only to English-speaking audiences.
+Any thought of creating a domestic version was still several months in the future.

 So for all intents and purposes, this single manga was THE event for Yamato fans in 1976.
 The story was reprinted in Akita Shoten’s “Big Manga Book” in June 1977 (just ahead of the Yamato movie’s thunderous premiere) and popped up again in volume 3 of Matsumoto’s Cosmoship Yamato manga in 1980.
 Often appearing in subsequent reprints, the story achieved a sort of low-level fame in later years among Japanese fans who gave an occasional nod to the story in their doujinshi (fanzines), and finally zoomed back into prominence as, of all things, a video game